kpssolutions52-cloud/friendly-umbrella/docs/user-guide/getting-started.md

 ### Step 3: Sign In

 1. Click the "Login" button
+2. If your account is pending approval, you'll see a notice on the login page
-2. You'll be redirected to your dashboard based on your account type
+3. Once approved, you'll be redirected to your dashboard based on your account type

+> **Note**: If you see a "Pending approval" message, your account is still awaiting approval.
+Contact your organization's admin or the Super Admin for assistance.

 ## First Steps